 - analyze the latest digital processes and strategies related to the art market

 Academic credits in compliance with the European Credit Transfer System (ECTS) will be awarded for passing examinations, written works, and the Master thesis.

-Courses are held on Fridays and Saturdays in Zurich and are taught entirely in English.
+Courses are held on Fridays and Saturdays and are taught entirely in English.